 8. Off-Balance Mounting System

-If the mounting system is off-balance, it affects the deck’s position, and an unbalanced deck can cause your Cub Cadet mower belt to come off.
+If the mounting system is off-balance, it affects the deck’s position, and an unbalanced deck can cause your unit or a Cub Cadet mower belt to come off.
 Check if the deck is properly mounted or has any missing parts.

 When your zero-turn mower belt comes off, don’t rush to replace it immediately.
 Take a moment to inspect it thoroughly.
 More often than not, it’s the surrounding components causing the belt to jump off.

 With these tips and insights, I hope you gained a clearer understanding of what might be causing the belt issue and how to address it.

 - Makita XCU03PT1 Review (2023) — A Cordless Chainsaw Powerhouse - November 29, 2023